Obama announced in November 2015 that the Keystone XL pipeline project would be shelved.

 As for the Energy East pipeline, in June 2016, the Federal Court of Appeal quashed Harper’s pipe dreams, citing a lack of adequate consultations with Indigenous communities.
 Liberal Natural Resources Minister Jim Carr agreed not to appeal the decision.

-The Energy East pipeline, for which a decision is expected by March 18, 2018, was delayed in Sept.
+The Energy East pipeline was delayed in Sept.
 2016 after it became known publicly that two of the three panellists met last year with former Quebec premier Jean Charest, then a consultant for project proponent TransCanada.
 Will it happen, we wonder?
+A decision is expected by March 18, 2018.

 First Nations Child singer and activist- Ta’Kaiya tells you what this means to her.
 (6 minutes)